aabs/ActorSrcGen/ReadMe.md

 ﻿# Welcome to ActorSrcGen

-ActorSrcGen is a C# Source Generator allowing the conversion of simple Actor based C# POCOs into Dataflow compatible classes supporting the actor model.
+ActorSrcGen is a C# Source Generator allowing the conversion of simple C# classes into Dataflow compatible pipelines supporting the actor model.

 ## Where to get it